alexdgibson/cc_website/content/cv/cv.Rmd

 # CV

-Click on the link below to download my current CV as a PDF.
+Click on either of the links below to download my current academic or industry CV as a PDF.
 Updated 24 May, 2026.

 - <a href="/cv/cv_academic.pdf" download>Academic CV</a>

+- <a href="/cv/cv_industry.pdf" download>Industry CV</a>

 <br>